BetterMuSeek

 Aquila

 Aquila is a reputable brand that offers a wide range of gut strings for classical guitars.
-They are known for their dedication to traditional string-making techniques, providing musicians with authentic gut string options.
+It is known for its dedication to traditional string-making techniques, providing musicians with authentic gut string options.

 Image by Aquila